LSSTDESC/CLMM/CONTRIBUTING.md

 ## Access to the proper environment on cori.nersc.gov <a name="access_to_the_proper_environment_on_cori"></a>

-If you have access to nersc, this will likely be the easiest to make sure you have the appropriate environment.
+If you have access to NERSC, this will likely be the easiest to make sure you have the appropriate environment.
 After logging into cori.nersc.gov, you will need to execute the following:

 ```bash
 	module load python  # Also loads anaconda